-Tuesday training - everyone is welcome at our low-key local orienteering every week - but you must pre-register to get the map.
+Tuesday training - everyone is welcome at our low-key local orienteering every week.

 Registration and start times

-For evening training the normal start time is 6:30; please arrive in time for a short briefing before you set off for your run.
+The normal start time is 6:30; please arrive in time for introductions and a short briefing.

-From April we can enjoy the daylight for our evening orienteering, though that is often accompanied by midges and ticks.
+Over the summer we often notice quite of a lot of midges and ticks.
 Please bring your own repellent (midge spray on leggings also deters ticks) and check yourself for ticks afterwards, they're nasty blighters.
+Also please be sensible in extreme heat and be aware of the possibility of thunder storms.

 IMPORTANT COVID-RELATED INFORMATION